leap71/leap71.github.io/coding-for-engineers/21-properties.md

 public Vector3 vecOrigin {get;set;} = Vector3.Zero;
 ```

-This creates, more or less a public variable called `vecOrigin`, which is accessed through automatically-created getter/setter functions.
-If you see something like that, you very likely encounter a class, that was not thought out properly, in terms of external interface.
+This creates, more or less, a public variable called `vecOrigin`, which is accessed through automatically-created getter/setter functions.
+If you see something like that, you very likely encountered a class, that was not thought out properly, in terms of external interface.
 Fundamentally, you have a variable that is readable/writeable from outside and inside through functions that do nothing but set or get the value.
 There may be reasons to do this (for example certain API requirements), but then, these reasons are often the same as the rare reasons for public variables.

-These rare cases are simple container objects, such as the `Vector3` we use for the origin.
+These rare cases are simple container objects, such as the `Vector3` we used before.
 But then, a public variable for X,Y,Z is fine, so, why would you use `get`/`set`?

 Whenever you are tempted to use this feature, ask yourself, what am I actually doing?